 The last stop is Ampurias (Empuriés), a Greek and then Roman settlement.
 These are the only Greek/Roman remains in Spain.
 In the Greek ruins, follow your guide through the remains of the city wall, the acropolis, the market square and numerous other buildings.
 Then be led through the Roman ruins and its forum, amphitheater, incredible mosaics and several statues and streets.

 Outside the settlement is an old port, founded by the Greeks during the first century B.C.
 In 1992, when Barcelona hosted the Olympic Games, the flame reached this port.

-You’ll get back on the coach and head back to the center of Barcelona, arriving at approximately 8pm.
+You’ll get back on the coach and head back to the center of Barcelona, arriving after a total of about 11 hours.

 Return transportation by air conditioned coach.

 Official English speaking guide.